 USCF Benefit Programs

-Under USCF, the structure and implementation of all former welfare programs are incorporated into a single system that solves the dysfunction of the current welfare system.
-The Supplemental Income Benefit (SIB) is the primary USCF program available to citizens which replaces all former welfare programs.
-Most USCF programs are paid out to citizens as needed through their SIB in the form of Supplemental Income Pay (SIP).
+Under USCF, the structure and implementation of all former welfare programs are incorporated into a single system that solves the dysfunction of America’s current welfare structure.
+The Supplemental Income Benefit (SIB) is the primary USCF program available to members which replaces all former welfare programs.
+Most USCF programs are paid out to members as needed through their SIB in the form of Supplemental Income Pay (SIP).
 Other USCF programs provide payouts similar to SIP; examples include Disability Income Pay (DIP), Retirement Income Pay (RIP), and Unemployed Support Pay (USP).
-USCF benefit programs are summarized on the web pages tabbed below including the following:* Supplemental Income Benefit (SIB)
+USCF benefit programs are summarized on the web pages tabbed below including the following:Disabled Income Benefit (DIB)

 Homeowners Benefit (HOB)

 Small Business Benefit (SSB)

 Retirement Income Benefit (RIB)

 Unemployed Support Benefit (USB)